Anointing of the Sick is the Sacrament for the living.

 Anointing of the Sick - Who receives the Sacrament of the Sick?
 The ritual for the Anointing of the Sick says: “Those of the faithful whose health is seriously impaired by sickness or old age receive this sacrament.”
 Sickness can be of body, mind or spirit.
 The person is prayed over by the laying on of hands and anointing with oil.

 If you would like to receive the sacrament at home or in the hospital, contact Fr.
-Kevin.
+Jean-Baptiste.

 Also, the sacrament is celebrated the first Wednesday of every month during the 9:30 am Mass.